 Product I’d recommend starting with: Sukin Hydrating Body Lotion (£14.95/500ml) – did you see that crazy low price tag (?) for 500ml of body lotion you pay the equivalent of £15… and for it you get a ton of that aloe juice i promised plus skin conditioning oil of jojoba, walnut, sesame and rosehip.
 Pretty awesome ‘eh.

 Garden of wisdom are a skincare brand re-incarnated.
-Click here to see Garden of Wisdom V1 and here to see Garden of Wisdom (in partnership with Victoria Healthy) V2.
+Click here to see Garden of Wisdom version 1 and here to see Garden of Wisdom version 2 (in partnership with Victoria Healthy).
 Trinny and Susannah/Gok Wan eat your heart out.
 While Garden of Wisdom or GoW for short’s look and feel has changed their ingredient principles haven’t.
 Natural formulas with carefully selected women-made actives which work.

-Niacinamide with avocado bioferment – psst niacinamide is great for helping minimize large pores.
+Niacinamide with avocado bioferment – psst niacinamide is great for helping minimise large pores.

 Azelaic acid with jojoba protein.